SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ######## P

-⟮c+;&lt;link rel="preload"⟯ specifies that you ⟮will need the resource very soon⟯, and that it should be downloaded ⟮asyncly⟯ with ⟮high priority⟯
+⟮c+;‹link rel="preload"⟯ specifies that you ⟮will need the resource very soon⟯, and that it should be downloaded ⟮asyncly⟯ with ⟮high priority⟯
-⟮c+;&lt;link rel="preload"⟯ needs an ⟮as=⟯⟮"kind(e.g. style, script, image)"⟯
+⟮c+;‹link rel="preload"⟯ needs an ⟮as=⟯⟮"kind(e.g. style, script, image)"⟯
-If you've specified a resource with &lt;link rel="preload", you still need to actually include it later
+If you've specified a resource with ‹link rel="preload", you still need to actually include it later

 ####### defer & async